qirh/sala/README.md

 #### To add
 	* detect navigator language
 	* add carousels to all with proper alt
-	* add section for bookmarked links
 #### To improve
 	* 404 redirection to proper language
 	* Should all css files be local?
-	* Fix sizes of pics with carousel
-	* Change projects table to images with caption + source code button
 	* Spanish
 	* Arabic
 	* Fix the google audit (see screenshot)